alangrainger/epic-journal/README.md

 # Epic Journal

-A cross-platform encrypted daily journal / diary app, with full CSS styling.
+A free cross-platform encrypted daily journal / diary app, with full CSS styling.
 It is built with Sqlite3 and SQLcipher with AES 256 CBC encryption.

-**NOTE: I have not paid for a Windows code-signing certificate, so you will get a warning when you try to install it.**

 Download the [latest release here](https://github.com/alangrainger/epic-journal/releases/latest).